fdemacedof/athena_query_executor/README.md

-To create a README file explaining the features and usage of the code provided, you can follow the template below:

 # AthenaQueryExecutor

 AthenaQueryExecutor is a Python class that allows you to execute queries on Amazon Athena and retrieve the results as a Pandas DataFrame.
 This class utilizes the Boto3 library to interact with the Athena service.